FMInference/FlexiGen/README.md

 ### OPT-175B
 To run OPT-175B, you need to download the weights from [metaseq](https://github.com/facebookresearch/metaseq/tree/main/projects/OPT) and convert the weights into Alpa [format](https://alpa.ai/tutorials/opt_serving.html#convert-opt-175b-weights-into-alpa-formats).
-You can then try to offloaind all wieghts to disk by
+You can then try to offloading all weights to disk by
 ```
 python3 -m flexgen.flex_opt --model facebook/opt-175b --percent 0 0 100 0 100 0 --offload-dir YOUR_SSD_FOLDER
 ```